 And while you are checking those things check that the power point your welder is using has a good earth connection as without that the welding arc will be poor or not at all.

-Click on the image to take a look at my article on the best flux core wires.
+You can click on the image to take a look at n article on the best flux core wires.

 Choosing Your Flux Core Wire